f-i/Paleomagnetic_Data_from_Chinese_Literature/README.md

 ## References

-1. http://www.ngu.no/geodynamics/gpmdb/ (please note that this website is down now)
+1. Part of the definitions of the above terms is from http://www.ngu.no/geodynamics/gpmdb/ (please note that this website is down now)